-Given the strong democratic institutions, the entrenched multi-party political system and the peaceful changes of power, Ghana is one of the politically most stable countries in Africa and therefore attractive to foreign investors.
+Given the strong democratic institutions, the entrenched multi-party political system and the track record of peaceful changes of power, Ghana is politically one of the most stable countries in Africa.

 (+) Generous natural endowments

-Ghana’s lavish spending patterns in past years have resulted in structural and significant fiscal deficits, and weighed heavily on the current account deficit, rendering Ghana highly reliant on external funding.
+Lavish government spending in past years have resulted in structural and significant fiscal deficits, and contributed to a further deterioration of the current account deficit, rendering Ghana highly reliant on external funding.

 (-) Narrow economic and export base

-With 79% of exports represented by cocoa and natural resources, Ghana is very vulnerable to highly volatile international commodity prices.
-Furthermore, agriculture provides 42% of total employment, so developments in this sector have a significant impact on the economy.
+With 76% of exports represented by cocoa and natural resources, Ghana is very vulnerable to highly volatile international commodity prices.